Italian corvette Vettor Pisani: Design

 The design for Vettor Pisani was prepared by the naval engineer Giuseppe Micheli.
 Vettor Pisani was 65.1 m long between perpendiculars, and she had a beam of 11.84 m and an average draft of 5.28 m.
 She displaced 1676 LT.
+Her hull was constructed of wood and was sheathed with copper to protect it from biofouling during lengthy periods at sea.
 She had a crew of 226.

 Her propulsion system consisted of a single marine steam engine that drove a single screw propeller.
 Steam was supplied by a pair of coal-fired fire-tube boilers that were manufactured by the firm Guppy of Naples.
 Vettor Pisani could steam at a top speed of 9.76 kn from 1004 ihp.
-To supplement the steam engines, she was fitted with a full ship rig.
+To supplement the steam engines, she was fitted with a square-rigged, three-masted full ship rig.

-The main battery for Vettor Pisani consisted of six 120 mm muzzle-loading guns, three guns per broadside.
-For close-range defense against torpedo boats, she initially carried a secondary battery of two 75 mm guns, two 57 mm guns, and two 37 mm guns.
-During a refit in 1879, she was rearmed with a main battery of ten 120 mm breech-loading guns.
+The main battery for Vettor Pisani consisted of four rifled 160 mm built-up guns and ten rifled 120 mm built-up guns.
+She also carried three 80 mm bronze guns..
+Her armament was replaced entirely during a refit; her main guns were six 120 mm muzzle-loading guns, three guns per broadside, and a secondary battery of two 75 mm guns, two 57 mm guns, and two 37 mm guns were added for close-range defense against torpedo boats.
+During another refit in 1879, she was rearmed with a main battery of ten 120 mm breech-loading guns.
 Four of these guns were removed in 1885.